opensearch-project/opensearch-sdk-java/DESIGN.md

 *Note*: This document is evolving and is in draft state.

 OpenSearch supports many kinds of plugins that extend its core features.
 However, the plugin architecture presents significant problems because plugins can fatally impact a cluster in the event of failure.
 For example, critical workloads like ingestion or search traffic may be affected by a failure in a non-critical plugin, like `s3-repository`.
-Moreover, running third-party plugins by using the same process as OpenSearch poses a security risk, causes dependency conflicts, and complicates the release process.
+Moreover, running third-party plugins in the same process as OpenSearch poses a security risk, causes dependency conflicts, and complicates the release process.

 Extensions support all plugin functionality and let you easily build features on top of OpenSearch.
 Using the OpenSearch SDK for Java, you can develop a plugin for OpenSearch that runs in a separate process or on another node.